jehadabuawwad/cookie-stand-admin/README.md

 # Version -3 :

-- [] All features from versions 1 an 2 should be complete.
+- [x] All features from versions 1 an 2 should be complete.
-- [] The specs for lab are screen shots Cookie Stand Admin Version 3 and Cookie Stand Admin Login
+- [x] The specs for lab are screen shots Cookie Stand Admin Version 3 and Cookie Stand Admin Login
-- [] pages/Index.js should export a <Home> component.
+- [x] pages/Index.js should export a <Home> component.
-- [] <Home> requirements
+- [x] <Home> requirements
-  - [] If user is NOT logged in then <LoginForm> should render.
+  - [x] If user is NOT logged in then <LoginForm> should render.
-  - [] If user IS logged in then <CookieStandAdmin> component should render.
+  - [x] If user IS logged in then <CookieStandAdmin> component should render.
-- [] <LoginForm> requirements
+- [x] <LoginForm> requirements
-  - [] Should receive a function passed in to call when form is submitted.
+  - [x] Should receive a function passed in to call when form is submitted.
-  - [] The function should be called with username and password arguments.
+  - [x] The function should be called with username and password arguments.
-- [] <CookieStandAdmin> requirements
+- [x] <CookieStandAdmin> requirements
-  - [] When user fills out form to add location then the data should be posted to API
+  - [x] When user fills out form to add location then the data should be posted to API
-  - [] While waiting for API response the <CookieStandTable> should render the new row in a pending state.
+  - [x] While waiting for API response the <CookieStandTable> should render the new row in a pending state.
-  - [] When API response is complete then <CookieStandTable> should render latest data.
+  - [x] When API response is complete then <CookieStandTable> should render latest data.
     <CookieStandTable> requirements
-- [] Component should continue to display Cookie Stand info as in version 2
+- [x] Component should continue to display Cookie Stand info as in version 2
-- [] Add a delete icon in each stand’s location cell.
+- [x] Add a delete icon in each stand’s location cell.
-- [] Clicking delete icon should immediately delete the Cookie Stand.
+- [x] Clicking delete icon should immediately delete the Cookie Stand.
-  -[] In other words, it should NOT require a page refresh.
+  -[x] In other words, it should NOT require a page refresh.
-- [] API should be informed that Cookie Stand was deleted.
+- [x] API should be informed that Cookie Stand was deleted.
-- [] Continue to style all components using TailwindCSS utility classes to match spec.
+- [x] Continue to style all components using TailwindCSS utility classes to match spec.

 ## Authors